-- Find the participant who you want to type closed captions and hover over their name.
+- Find the participant who you want to type closed captions and hover your mouse over their name.

 - Select Assign to type Closed Caption.

-Once the host assigns you the ability to type closed captions, a notification will appear in your meeting controls.
+Once the host assigns you the ability to type closed captions, a notification will appear in the assigned participant's meeting controls.
 To enter closed captions as a participant:

-- Type the closed captions in the box.
+- Enter the closed captions in the text box.

 - Press Enter to submit your closed captions.

-How to use closed captioning in breakout rooms
+How to use manual captions in breakout rooms

-After you start breakout room sessions, participants can click Closed Caption in the meeting controls to view closed captions.
+After you start breakout room sessions, participants can click Show Captions in the meeting controls toolbar to view closed captions.
 If you're the meeting host, we recommend using a third-party closed captioning service if you want closed captions in breakout rooms.